Test case prioritization using test case diversification and fault-proneness estimations

 We also utilize the results of the defect prediction phase to arrange better clusters.
 As we are partitioning the test cases into groups, it is reasonable to arrange the partitions in a manner that all partitions have a comparable probability of fault-revealing test cases.
-Therefore we put a limitation such that test cases that cover areas of code with a high fault-proneness are put into different clusters.
-More exactly, the coverage of code units is multiplied by their corresponding $Cover^{FP}$ value (presented in section~\ref{sec:tcp_based_on_fp}) for all coverage values and then the distance is computed based on these modified coverage values.
+Therefore we modify the coverage matrix such that test cases that cover areas of code with a high fault-proneness are put into different clusters.
+More exactly, the coverage of code units is multiplied by their corresponding $Cover^{FP}$ value (presented in Section~\ref{sec:tcp_based_on_fp}) for all coverage values and then the distance is computed based on these modified coverage values.
 As result, test cases covering code areas with high fault-proneness would be grouped with test cases covering the same areas and there would be resistance for them to be merged with other clusters which cover high fault-proneness areas.